 Also worth mentioning here is the excellent offers that Brittany Ferries have if you buy your complete holiday with them.
 If you’re thinking of sailing over and renting accommodation in Cantabria, check out the Spanish Casas holiday section on their website, their offers including ferry, cabin, car and house are very reasonably priced, and they’ve got some great accommodation options around the region (including hotels too).
-Personally, this is what my family members do when they visit the area.

 And finally, if you’re planning your holiday a long way in advance and there’s a sailing, property etc. that you are interested in but are unable to book through the website as it’s not open yet, ring them, they have a great support centre and will tell you how to go about things.

 Los Reginas, a well established and long running company, run a half hourly daily service across the bay of Santander to the beach resort town of Somo with its beautiful long beach, and Pedreña with its yacht club and very good fish restaurants (and also its golf course – Pedreña was the hometown of the late Seve Ballesteros).
 Their office is located on the promenade close to the ferry terminal, where they have a cafe, ticket office and waiting area.

 Excursiones Marítimas are based in Santoña, and offer a regular ferry service across from the port in Santoña to El Puntal, the end of the long beach in Laredo.
 Weather permitting, it runs from 9am-9pm in summer, and up to 4 times a day during the rest of the year.
 There is no service in December, January and February.

 San Vicente de la Barquera

 There is talk of a ferry connecting San Vicente de la Barquera with El Meron beach, although this is yet to actually function.